Excerpt from Chapter 1, Section A, “The Sikh Ministry”, pages 2-4, of the book, Victory and Virtue

 When Guru Angad carried the Divine Light, he established several centers of Sikh Worship; free kitchens were an integral part of these centers.
 As the expenses required to maintain them increased, it became necessary to organize the collection and disbursement of offerings, and masands were appointed for this purpose.
 Guru Angad also standardized the Gurmukhi script, and had copies of Guru Nanak’s poems and Banis distributed.
 He stressed physical fitness, and incorporating exercise classes and competitions into the daily routine, as well as establishing wrestling arenas at many of the centers.

-Guru Amar Das made Lungar an even more integral part of the community life.
-All visitors were required to first partake of the community meal (Lungar), before they were given audience with him, a startling confrontation to the prevailing caste rules.
+Guru Amar Das made Langar an even more integral part of the community life.
+All visitors were required to first partake of the community meal (Langar), before they were given audience with him, a startling confrontation to the prevailing caste rules.
 He established twenty-two ‘manjees’, or preachers which included women as well as men.
 He expanded the collection of Shabads (Hymns), adding his own compositions to those of Guru Nanak and Guru Angad.
 He established customs for the developing Sikh community and was particularly bold in asserting the rights of women.

 Guru Ram Das, the fourth Manifestation of Nanak, established the Holy City of Amritsar, which became a center of activity.
 He invited tradesmen and merchants (fifty-two professions in all), to set up shop side-by-side casting aside the strict rules of discrimination which defined the Hindu caste system.
 The faithful flocked to pay homage and worship there.
 Guru Ram Das sent out missionaries to all parts of the Panjab and beyond, spreading the Word.
 His Banis are drenched with the devotional love and adoration of the soul bride for her Husband Lord.

-Under Guru Arjun, the Harimandir Sahib (the Golden Temple) was completed.
+Under Guru Arjan, the Harimandir Sahib (the Golden Temple) was completed.
 Its construction required vast sums of money, and so a system of Das Vandh, of giving one-tenth of one’s income to the Guru, was established.
 Each month, the masands came to Amritsar with volunteers for the continuing seva projects, and the donations of the faithful.
-Guru Arjun toured the neighboring countryside, establishing centers of worship and cities, among them Tarn Taaran, Kartarpur and Sri Hargobindpur.
-Guru Arjun’s most glorious achievement was the compilation of the Adi Granth, the devotional poems of the first five Gurus, along with those of various Hindu and Muslim saints.
+Guru Arjan toured the neighboring countryside, establishing centers of worship and cities, among them Tarn Taaran, Kartarpur and Sri Hargobindpur.
+Guru Arjan’s most glorious achievement was the compilation of the Adi Granth, the devotional poems of the first five Gurus, along with those of various Hindu and Muslim saints.
 This work, completed in 1604, served to unify and codify the teachings and the Shabads which Sikhs were given to recite and meditate upon.

-After Guru Arjun Dev Ji was martyred in 1606, his son Guru Hargobind sat upon the Throne of Guru Nanak fully armed, prepared to defend the people’s innate right to worship God freely.
+After Guru Arjan Dev Ji was martyred in 1606, his son Guru Hargobind sat upon the Throne of Guru Nanak fully armed, prepared to defend the people’s innate right to worship God freely.
 He welcomed offerings of weapons and horses, and spent a great deal of time training with his soldiers.
 In his several battles with the Mughal Imperial forces, he was uniformly victorious.
 Great numbers of young men answered the call to arms and to righteousness, and Guru Hargobind expanded the system of masands and community centers.
 Later on this became the foundation of the Sikh nation.

 Bhai Gurdas and Baba Buddha passed away during Guru Hargobind Sahib’s life.
 Both had been actively spreading the Guru’s Word for decades.
 Bhai Gurdas (who was cousin to Guru Ram Das’ wife Bibi Bhani), was the author of a great many poems which are chanted to this day in Gurdwaras everywhere.
-He was also the scribe of Guru Arjun as he dictated the Adi Granth itself.
+He was also the scribe of Guru Arjan as he dictated the Adi Granth itself.

-Guru Har Rai made several tours of the Panjab, and kept up a vigorous missionary program.
+Guru Har Rai made several tours of the Punjab, and kept up a vigorous missionary program.
 His son, Guru Har Krishan, aged six, was a healer, and during an outbreak of smallpox in Delhi, he healed countless suffering souls, before sacrificing himself so that others might live.
 He is remembered in the Ardas: “Jis dithai sabh dukh jaa-i” Seeing him all sufferings shall depart.
 He saw the conflict within the Sikh community increase, as false claimants and corrupt masands intrigued with the Mughal government.

 Guru Teg Bahadur unified the Sikh community with his ascension to the Throne of Guru Nanak.
-He made several long tours of the Panjab, and throughout India.
+He made several long tours of the Punjab, and throughout India.
 He was a fervent missionary, whose presence alone spoke most eloquently for the Sikh community.
 When the Hindu community came to him for help from the Muslim persecution, he sacrificed his own life for the cause of religious freedom.
-His execution electrified the Panjab.
+His execution electrified the Punjab.
 His nine-year-old son Gobind Rai became the Tenth Guru and his call to arms was heard throughout India.
 After several stunning victories against the Hindu Hill Rajas and the Mughal Empire, the Tenth Guru created the Khalsa, on Baisakhi Day, 1699.
 Infusing his own essence into the Khalsa, he made the Khalsa the Guru, and then bowed down to the Khalsa.
 He thus became Guru Gobind Singh.
 He established the Rehit, the code of conduct, for a Sikh to follow.
 Guru Gobind Singh declared that the Guruship would no longer be passed to a human being, but to the Shabad Guru, embodied in the Siri Guru Granth Sahib.
 Upon his passing beyond, the Light of the Guru which had been incarnate for some two hundred years, was again diffused into the Word of God.
 His Sikhs were then directed to look only to the Siri Guru Granth Sahib as their Guru, for all time to come.

 At the time of his death, Guru Gobind Singh chose Banda Bahadur to lead his army, to stand against the continuing tyranny and unrighteousness.
 Following the military defeat of Banda Bahadur and the disintegration of the Sikh army, the community of the Khalsa was scattered far and wide.
 Twice a year, at Baisakhi and Diwali, Sikhs gathered in Amritsar and decided matters of policy.
 These assemblies became known as “Sarbat Khalsa”.
 They appointed “jethadars” (group leaders), and issued ‘Gurmata’ (decrees).
 The Mughal Emperor began a policy to systematically eradicate the Sikh community.
 With their unmistakable Bana (uniform), long hair and full beards, Sikhs were obvious targets.
 They were forced to take to the mountains and the jungles to survive.
 It was said that the Sikhs lived in their saddles during these years.